storj/uplink-android/README.md

         long now = System.currentTimeMillis();

-        // calculate the progress in percents
+        // Calculate the progress in percents.
         int progress = (int) ((mDownloadedBytes * 100) / mFile.getSize());

-        // check if 1 second elapsed since last notification or progress is at 100% if (progress == 100 || mLastNotifiedTime == 0 || now > mLastNotifiedTime + 1150) {
+        // Check if 1 second elapsed since last notification or progress is at 100%. if (progress == 100 || mLastNotifiedTime == 0 || now > mLastNotifiedTime + 1150) {
-            // place your code here to update the GUI with the new progress mLastNotifiedTime = now;
+            // Place your code here to update the GUI with the new progress. mLastNotifiedTime = now;
         }
     }